adnammit/notes/react.md

 			}
 		}
 	```

 #### The useEffect Dependency Array
-* when an empty dependency list is provided, the effect will run once after each time the component renders
+* when an *empty* dependency array is provided, the effect will run only once after the initial render
-* so by default (with no dependencies), effects run after every render
+* when *no* dependency array is provided, the effect will run after every render
-* if dependencies are provided, **React will execute the effect only when those dependencies change**
+* if dependencies are provided, React will execute the effect once after initial render and then only when those dependencies change
 * **every state variable and prop used inside the effect must be included in the dependency array**
 * here is an example of an effect behaving like a computed property -- whenever the title or userRating changes, the effect will run
 	```js